What can we do for you?

 Dental emergencies can happen anywhere, at any time.
 If you’re experiencing a dental emergency, don’t panic!
 Read on for guidelines on how to treat the most common dental emergencies immediately after they occur and before you can get to a dentist.
 If you are still unsure of what to do or are experiencing any kind of dental emergency, please feel free to call and ask us at MacArthur Park Dentistry!

-For extreme tooth pain that you cannot determine any particular cause of, try rinsing the mouth with warm salt water and flossing gently.
-Do not put any kind of medication or painkillers directly on the affected area.
-See Dr. Sam Koo so that he can examine and diagnose the cause and recommend treatment, so that you can be relieved of pain and get back to your daily life!
+If you suffer from extreme tooth pain and cannot determine its cause, try rinsing your mouth with warm saltwater and floss gently.
+Do not put any kind of medication or painkillers directly on the affected area, as this could potentially cause damage to the gums.
+If the pain does not subside within 1-2 days, and particularly if you develop fever, earache, or jaw pain, schedule an appointment as soon as possible.
+Our doctor will examine your mouth to determine the cause of the toothache, and recommend treatment so that you can be relieved of pain and get back to your daily life!